OnepilotDownload

 VultrCloud Compute1 GB$6

 Once provisioned, SSH in from your iPhone (Path 1) or use the Onepilot deploy wizard (Path 2) and run the install command above.
-The whole flow — provision, install, first skill — takes about 15 minutes.
+The whole flow, from provision to install to first skill, takes about 15 minutes.

 OpenClaw without self-hosting?
 OpenClaw has the same shape: it runs on a host you own or rent.
 There is no hosted-OpenClaw service that gives you a phone client without provisioning a server somewhere.
 The two iPhone paths above (SSH terminal or Onepilot) apply identically.
 We cover the iPhone OpenClaw path on the OpenClaw page, with an evergreen install in the OpenClaw setup guide.